 White oak engineered hardwood flooring is a very on-trend option.
 It adds a contemporary and less traditional feel to your home.
 There is versatility with staining and texturing that makes it widely popular.
 It’s very durable—harder than red oak—and is resilient when it comes to indentations.

-At Hearthwood, we have more white oak hardwood flooring offerings than any other species.
+At Hearthwood, we have more white oak wood flooring offerings than any other species.
 If you want the look of reclaimed wood, you’re going to love our Dynamic Earth Colleciton, which features dramatic color variations and handcrafted texturing for an authentic look.
 For more contemporary interiors, check out the light texture and versatile stain options of our Au Naturelle and Controlled Chaos water resistant wood flooring collections.